smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 # Integration Basics
-### How SDL Works
-SmartDeviceLink works by sending remote procedure calls (RPCs) back and forth between a smartphone application and the SDL Core.
-These RPCs allow you to build the user interface, detect button presses, play audio, and get vehicle data, among other things.
-You will use the SDL library to build your app on the SDL Core.

 @![android]
 In this guide, we exclusively use Android Studio.
 We are going to set-up a bare-bones application so you get started using SDL.